Only Division III program with two full-time strength coaches

 Johnson says: “Brody coaches with the same enthusiasm he has when he is training as a member of the football team.
 He adds energy to every group he works with.”

-Young is in his second year as a strength and condtioning intern, and also a member of the football team.
-He assists with women's basketball and softball.
+Young is in his third year as a strength and condtioning intern, and also a member of the football team.
+He leads men's soccer.

 Johnson says: "Garrett brings positive energy to his teams and works closely with the freshman."

-Eckels is in his second year as a strength and condtioning intern.
-He assists with wrestling, baseball, track & field and men's basketball.
+Eckels is in his third year as a strength and condtioning intern.
+He leads men's and women's tennis.

 Johnson says: "Corey's football career was cut short by injury and has taken his passion for training and has transferred his athletic experience into coaching."

-Watson is in his second year as a strength and conditioning intern and is a memeber of the football and basketball teams.
-He assists with the softball program.
+Watson is in his third year as a strength and conditioning intern and is a memeber of the football and basketball teams.
+He leads men's golf.

 Johnson says: "Nick brings a strong work ethic into the weight room.
-He always pushes other to be their best."
+He always pushes others to be their best."

-Richards is in his second year as a strength and conditioning intern and is a member of the football team.
-He assists with the softball program.
+Richards is in his third year as a strength and conditioning intern and is a member of the football team.
+He leads cheer and dance.

 Johnson says: "Mark is growing in his knowledge of exercise science and has been very helpful in working with this year's freshman class."